The New Normal

 Anyone born before 1985 may still think Apple is just a computer company as one of the pioneers of personal computers and the inventor of the still popular “Mac” brand.

-If Apple had just remained a computer company though, it is uncertain if the company would still be in business.
+If Apple had just remained a computer company though, it is uncertain if the company would still even be in business.
 It took only about a year to develop the iPod, but its launch radically changed the company.

 Building on the success of this portable media player, Apple then effectively created the touchscreen smartphone industry before then moving on to make the tablet computer concept a real product and an actual success.